microsoft/data-accelerator/Services/README.md

 Provides schema and live query services to Flow editing experience

 # Gateway
-Manages entry into other services by authenticating and validating roles.
+Manages entry into other services by authenticating and validating roles

 # Metrics
 Pushes metrics data into the Redis cache so it can be consummed by the Web Portal